Pharmacist and Intern Pharmacist Vaccinators

 COVID-19

-To administer any COVID-19 vaccine, all pharmacist vaccinators, intern pharmacist vaccinators and and provisional vaccinators need to produce evidence that they have completed the online COVID-19 vaccination education course.
+To administer any COVID-19 vaccine, all pharmacist vaccinators, intern pharmacist vaccinators and provisional vaccinators need to produce evidence that they have completed the online Aotearoa NZ COVID-19 Vaccinator education course.

-Note: COVID-19 Vaccinator Education Course AstraZeneca was discontinued September 2022 following the announcement by Te Whatu Ora of the discontinuation of AstraZeneca in Aotearoa.
+Note: COVID-19 Vaccinator Education Course AstraZeneca was discontinued September 2022 following the announcement by Health New Zealand - Te Whatu Ora of the discontinuation of AstraZeneca in Aotearoa.

 The COVID-19 Vaccine Operating and Planning Guidelines is a great source of information.